 Does massage help circulation?
 Every second of every day, your circulatory system works hard to deliver oxygen and nutrients to every part of your body.
 So keeping your circulation in check is crucial to your health and wellbeing.

-There are many lifestyle factors that can make blood flow as efficient as possible.
+If you're wondering how to improve circulation (opens in new tab), there are many lifestyle factors that can make blood flow as efficient as possible.
 Physical activity, a healthy diet and reducing stress are all important.
 But many therapists claim that massage has a great effect on our circulation as well.
 The evidence behind this claim, however, is somewhat mixed.
 It could be partly due to the fact that there are many massage techniques and multiple ways to measure blood flow.
 Classic manual treatments are likely to produce different results to those involving tools like massage guns too.
 You can check out our guide to the best massage guns if you're thinking of investing in one.

 Here, we’ll determine whether massage can actually help our circulation, and what else you can do to boost your blood flow.

 Does massage help circulation?

 Massage therapy can have a beneficial impact on circulation – at least in the short-term.

 “There are two main types of circulation in the body – the circulation of blood flow and the circulation of lymph flow,” says Dr Giuseppe Aragona, a GP at OnlinePrescriptionDoctor. (opens in new tab) “Often, when a person has poor circulation, they experience swelling, tension, tightness and pain which can be relieved through massage therapy.
 The pressure applied through massage actually helps to move blood through any congested areas, and also allows new blood to flow in once certain areas are released.
 This is done through various massage techniques which use varying pressure.”